Below is a partial list of terms I will be using in our class.

 - Pansexual: Someone who is romantically and/or sexually attracted to a variety of genders and sexes.
 The term “omnisexual” is also used.
 Some people use the terms “bisexual,” “pansexual,” and/or “omnisexual” interchangeably.

-- Trans*: A fairly new designation that encompasses all the many non-cisgender identities within the gender identity spectrum
+- Trans*: A designation that encompasses all the many non-cisgender identities within the gender identity spectrum.

-- Cisgender: Someone who identifies as the gender conventionally associated with her/his sex
+- Cisgender: Someone who identifies as the gender “conventionally” associated with their sex assigned at birth.

-- Transgender: Someone who does not identify as the gender conventionally associated with their sex
+- Transgender: Someone who does not identify as the gender “conventionally” associated with their sex assigned at birth.

 - Transsexual: Someone who has undergone some degree of gender/genital assignment surgery.
 However, some people within the Queer community do not like or use this term.